ykoitzsch/b201819-ms/readme.md

 1. Register a new user
 2. Login as admin and activate the user
+3. Create product categories
+4. Create products
-3. Login as new user
+5. Login as new user
-4. Create Product Categories (anyone can create them)
-5. Create Products (anyone can create them)
+6. Shop